shakespete/react/JS Notes.md

 <ul>
   <li>JavaScript always passes by value.
 However, with objects (Object, Array, Function), the value is a reference to the object.</li>
-  <li>Javascript is a single threaded programming language, which means it has a single call stack and can do one thing at a time.</li>
   <li>In JavaScript, function arguments are references to the actual data.</li>
   <li>In JavaScript, arrays, objects, and functions are the same only when they are the exact same instance.</li>
   <li>Isomorphic applications are applications that can be rendered on multiple platforms.
 Universal code means that the exact same code can run in multiple environments.</li>